albe194e/RunicHTTP/README.md

 Welcome to **RunicHTTP**!

 RunicHTTP is a lightweight and customizable HTTP server built using the Odin programming language.
-This project was originally developed to power the website for the [HADL project](https://www.google.dk/) and serves as a robust foundation for creating web servers in Odin.
+This project was originally developed to power the website for the [HADL project](https://www.google.dk/) and as a way for me to develop better Odin skills.

-Whether you're interested in learning about server development or need a flexible starting point for your own project, RunicHTTP is here to help.

 ---